-To set a coordinate system from the Geographic Imager data source, choose Select and click Browse.
-The Select Coordinate System dialog box appears displaying the contents of the currently loaded coordinate system database.
+To set a coordinate system from the Geographic Imager data source, click the coordinate system hyperlink.
+The Specify Source Coordinate System dialog box appears and displays the contents of the current coordinate system database.

 Category Folders

 The area on the left contains the folders of coordinate systems and subcategories for both recently used coordinate systems and performed searches.
 Coordinate systems are organized into two categories: Geodetic (unprojected, in latitude and longitude) and Projected.
 Right-click a folder to rename it or create a new subfolder in it.